Revamp Your University’s Matching Gift Strategy Tips from IUF

 Incomplete or outdated employer information was another major barrier to unlocking matching gifts.
 Without knowing where donors worked, it was nearly impossible to identify eligible matches.

-So IUF set a second goal: to collect and maintain more accurate employment information through methods like donation form fields, email outreach, and data append services.
+So IUF set a second goal: to collect and maintain more accurate employment information through methods like donation form fields, email outreach, and more.
 The more complete their records, the better they could personalize matching gift outreach and follow up effectively.

 3. Increase total matching gift revenue.